Why we started MobSquad

 The US work visa crisis continues to worsen, with increasing denial rates for H-1B visa renewals and initial approvals.
 As frustration and uncertainty rises for companies losing talent and professionals facing US work visa issues, we have a compelling solution.

-At MobSquad, we make starting a virtual subsidiary in Canada easy for US companies – enabling companies to keep their technology talent facing US work visa issues or build a team of highly-skilled software engineers, nearshore in Canada.
+At MobSquad, we make starting a virtual subsidiary in Canada easy for US companies – enabling companies to keep their technology talent facing US work visa issues or build a team of highly-skilled technology professionals, nearshore in Canada.

 We hire a US company’s highly skilled foreign technology workers with unsuccessful US work visa applications and move them to Canada.
 We then contract them back to the US company on an exclusive, long term basis.
 MobSquad manages the ongoing administrative processes of having talent in Canada, including immigration support, resettlement services, payroll, legal, tax, human resources, real estate, benefits administration, and accounting.